 CT/MRI students will be required to complete clinical rotations which may require them to travel as much as two hours from campus.
 Clinical affiliates may be located throughout Western North Carolina.

 Computed Tomography & Magnetic Resonance Imaging Technology - Diploma (D45200)

-37

-Program Summary Ho urs

-General Education 6

-English/Communication 6

-Core Courses 36

-Program Total 42

 Courses requiring a grade of "C" or better: CAT and MRI